Wrought iron

-Wrought iron is highly refined, with a small amount of silicate slag forged out into fibres.
-It comprises around 99.4% iron by mass.
+The properties of wrought iron vary, depending upon the type of iron used and the variability inherent in the relatively crude and labour intensive manufacturing process.
+It is generally relatively pure iron with a very low carbon content plus a small amount of mostly silicate slag, which forms fibreous or laminar inclusions, caused by the hot rolling process used to form it into long bars or rods.
+Because these silicate inclusions separate layers of iron and form planes of weakness, wrought iron is anisotropic, its strength varying depending on its orientation.
+Wrought iron may typically be composed of around 99.4% iron by mass.
 The presence of slag can be beneficial for blacksmithing operations, such as forge welding, since the silicate inclusions act as a flux and give the material its unique, fibrous structure.
-The silicate filaments in the slag also protect the iron from corrosion and diminish the effect of fatigue caused by shock and vibration.
+The silicate filaments in the slag also protect the iron from corrosion and may diminish the effect of fatigue caused by shock and vibration.

 Historically, a modest amount of wrought iron was refined into steel, which was used mainly to produce swords, cutlery, chisels, axes, and other edged tools, as well as springs and files.
 The demand for wrought iron reached its peak in the 1860s, being in high demand for ironclad warships and railway use.
-However, as properties such as brittleness of mild steel improved with better ferrous metallurgy and as steel became less costly to make thanks to the Bessemer process and the Siemens-Martin process, the use of wrought iron declined.
+However, as advances in ferrous metallurgy improved the quality of mild steel, and as the Bessemer process and the Siemens–Martin process made steel much cheaper to produce, the use of wrought iron declined.

 Many items, before they came to be made of mild steel, were produced from wrought iron, including rivets, nails, wire, chains, rails, railway couplings, water and steam pipes, nuts, bolts, horseshoes, handrails, wagon tires, straps for timber roof trusses, and ornamental ironwork, among many other things.

 Wrought iron is no longer produced on a commercial scale.
 Many products described as wrought iron, such as guard rails, garden furniture, and gates are made of mild steel.
-They retain that description, because they are made to resemble objects which in the past were wrought (worked) by hand by a blacksmith (although many decorative iron objects, including fences and gates, were often cast rather than wrought).
+They are described as "wrought iron" only because they have been made to resemble objects which in the past were wrought (worked) by hand by a blacksmith (although many decorative iron objects, including fences and gates, were often cast rather than wrought).